bmbufalo/bmbufalo.github.io/resume.markdown

 ```

 - Provided award-winning customer service to all customers
-- Diagnos and troubleshoot a wide variety of hardware and software issues for all major platforms, including Windows and Mac personal computing devices.
+- Diagnose and troubleshoot a wide variety of hardware and software issues for all major platforms, including Windows and Mac personal computing devices.
 - Assisted with sales and retail activities as required, including late-night Black Friday events.
 - Document all repairs, services, and installations in a timely and accurate manner.
 - Work independently and collaboratively with other team members to meet company goals and deadlines.